Farm the City

 What is Farm the City?

-Farm the City is a City of Calgary program that supports community-driven urban agriculture.
-It gives community groups, non-profits, schools, and social organizations access to vacant City-owned land to grow food.
+Farm the City is a City of Calgary program that supports community-driven gardening and urban agriculture.
+It gives community groups, non-profits, schools, entrepreneurs and social organizations access to vacant and underused City-owned land to grow food.

 The program’s vision is to: